sdxsd/mini-ms-tester/README.md

 ![Example Image](example.png "Usage example")

-# Use
+# Usage
-1. Clone repo
+1. Clone this repository.
-2. Execute test.sh
+2. Execute `./test.sh`.
-3. Provide path to minishell executable
+3. Provide the path to your minishell directory or executable.
-3. Watch the testing happen.

 # Options
-Run test.sh with -eof flag for the tester to exit on the first failed test.
+Run `test.sh` with an `-eof` flag for the tester to exit on the first failed test.

 # License
 This tester is licensed under the GNU GPLv3 this provides the following four freedoms to the user:
 - The freedom to run the program, for any purpose.
 - The freedom to study how the program works, and adapt it to your needs.
 - The freedom to redistribute copies so you can help your neighbor.